-The Company expects its managed revenue margin (defined as managed net interest income plus managed non-interest income divided by average managed earning assets) to be modestly lower over time as a result of the Company's continuing diversification efforts and its bias towards lower loss assets.
-Due to their product features, these assets may generate lower fee and interest revenues as a percentage of average loan balance than the Company's current portfolio.
+The Company expects its managed revenue margin (defined as managed net interest income plus managed non-interest income divided by average managed earning assets) to be modestly lower over time as a result of the Company's continuing diversification efforts and its bias towards higher credit quality assets.
+As a result of their product features, these assets may generate lower fee and interest revenues as a percentage of average loan balance than the Company's current portfolio.
 However, expenses as a percentage of average assets are also expected to decline, thereby supporting overall returns.
 Auto Finance and Global Financial Services segments' assets are growing at a faster than average rate.
 Such assets typically generate lower losses and higher average balances than those of the Company as a whole, thereby generating lower provision, operating and marketing expenses as a percentage of average managed loans.
-Efforts are also under way to control the level of operating expenses throughout the Company.
+Efforts are also underway to control the level of operating expenses throughout the Company.

-Marketing Investment
+Marketina Investment

-The Company expects its marketing investment, including brand expenditures, in 2005 to be similar to that experienced in 2004, exclusive of Hibernia, subject to opportunities it perceives in the competitive market.
-The Company believes the branded franchise that it is building strengthens and enables its current and future direct marketing and mass customization strategies across product lines.
-The Company cautions, however, that an increase or decrease in marketing expense, including brand, does not necessarily correlate to a comparable increase or decrease in loan balances or accounts due to, among other factors, the long-term nature of brand building, customer attrition and utilization patterns, variations in customer response rates and shifts over time in targeting consumers and/or products that have varying marketing acquisition costs.
+The Company expects its marketing investment, including brand expenditures, to be approximately \$1.4 billion in 2005, exclusive of Hibernia, subject to market opportunities.
+The Company believes the branded franchise that it is building strengthens and enables its current and future direct marketing strategies across product lines.
+The Company cautions, however, that an increase or decrease in marketing expense does not necessarily correlate to a comparable increase or decrease in loan balances or accounts as a result of, among other factors, the long-term nature of brand building, customer attrition and utilization patterns, variations in customer response rates and shifts over time in targeting consumers and/or products that have varying marketing acquisition costs.

-The Company expects to vary its marketing across its various products depending on the competitive dynamics of the various markets in which it participates.
+The Company expects to deploy its marketing across its various products depending on the competitive dynamics of the various markets in which it participates.
 The Company expects to adjust its marketing allocations from time to time to target specific product lines that it believes offer attractive response rates and opportunities.